WHAT IS HACCP IN FOOD INDUSTRY

 The guidelines prescribed by the National Advisory Committee on Microbiological Criteria for Foods (NACMCF) provide a general approach to the implementation of a HACCP program.
 Other references also are available which discuss various aspects of HACCP implementation.
 Adherence to the seven principles of HACCP identified by the NACMCF is recommended in developing the program.

-SEVEN PRINCIPLES OF HACCP FOR FOOD INDUSTRY:-
+SEVEN PRINCIPLES OF HACCP IN FOOD INDUSTRY:-

 - Principle No. 1: Conduct a hazard analysis.
 Set up a rundown of steps in the process where significant hazards occur and describe the preventive measures.